SandyRodger/LS170-171/assessment/120_spot_wiki_questions.md

 76. **Describe the HTTP request/response cycle.**
 77. **What is a** s**tate in the context of the 'web'?**
 78. **What is** s**tatelessness?**

+A protocol is said to be [stateless](https://launchschool.com/books/http/read/background#statelessness) when each request/response cycle is completely independent of each other.
+HTTP is a stateless protocol which means that stateful web applications must implement statefulness with things like sessions, cookies and AJAX.
+These can allow a user to remain logged in for example while accessing different parts of a website.

 79. **What is a stateful Web Application?**
 80. **How can we mimic a stateful application?**
 81. **What is the difference between stateful and stateless applications?**